QuaternionX/artoolkit-docs/2_Configuration/config_video_capture_gstreamer.md

+---
+uri: configuring-gstreamer-video-capture
+meta_title: Configuring GStreamer Video Capture in ARToolKit
+menu_title: Configuring GStreamer Video Capture
+description: A variety of GStreamer pipelines can be constructed, for example to pull video from a webcam, local file, or network stream.
+---

 # Configuring GStreamer Video Capture in ARToolKit

 A variety of GStreamer pipelines can be constructed, for example to pull video from a webcam, local file, or network stream.
 These are the important points to observe regarding where ARToolKit fits into a GStreamer pipeline: